Web Service

 3,

 SOAP: simple object access protocol.
-It defines a standard communication protocol (set of rules) specification for XML -based message exchange.
-SOAP uses different transport protocols, such as HTTP and SMTP.
+It defines a standard communication protocol (set of rules) specification for -based message exchange.
+SOAP uses different transport protocols, such as and .

 REST: representational state transfer.
 While accessing RESTful resources with HTTP protocol, the URL of the resource serves as the resource identifier and GET, PUT, DELETE, POST and HEAD are the standard HTTP operations to be performed on that resource.